clydemcqueen/orca/README.md

 * [BlueRobotics BlueROV2](https://www.bluerobotics.com/store/rov/bluerov2/) or similar ROV.
 The BlueROV2 has 6 thrusters in a 4-DOF vectored configuration, but you can modify the code to support other hardware platforms.
 * [BeagleBone Blue](https://beagleboard.org/blue) controller.
 This replaces the Pixhawk2 controller that comes with the BlueROV2.
-* Xbox One gamepad, or another device that's supported by the ROS joystick controller.
+* Xbox One gamepad, or another device that's supported by the ROS joystick driver.

 ## Install

-*Current status: Orca runs in [Gazebo](http://gazebosim.org/), a SITL (software-in-the-loop) simulator.
-Use the instructions below to install ROS, Gazebo and Orca.*
+*Current status: a very early version of Orca runs in [Gazebo](http://gazebosim.org/), a SITL (software-in-the-loop) simulator.
+Use the instructions below to install ROS, Gazebo and Orca on your desktop or laptop.*

 Install [ROS Kinetic](http://wiki.ros.org/Installation/Ubuntu).
 Select `ros-kinetic-desktop-full`; this will install Gazebo 7.0 as well.